nprice1/blog/content/post/typescript-react-redux-chat.md

 export class Messages extends React.Component<OwnProps, OwnState> {

   componentDidUpdate() {
-    // get the UserMessagelist container and set the scrollTop to the height of the container const objDiv = document.getElementById('messageList');
+    // get the message list container and set the scrollTop to the height of the container const objDiv = document.getElementById('messageList');
     objDiv.scrollTop = objDiv.scrollHeight;
   }

   render() {
-    // Loop through all the UserMessages in the state and create a UserMessage component const messages = this.props.messages.map((message: MessageModel, i) => {
+    // Loop through all the messages in the state and create a Message component const messages = this.props.messages.map((message: MessageModel, i) => {
         return (
           <Message